 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 Factual Reporting: MOSTLY FACTUAL